 Ask to see payslips and bank statements and ring the employer yourself to verify the accuracy of the email’s contents.

 Gambling on a risky tenant can turn out to be a costly decision – so invest time and energy in the tenant referencing process.

 Get a good letting agent on board if you’d like an expert to handle it for you.

-Contact us here at PR Lettings & Management to learn about our property management services in Preston, South Ribble and Chorley.
+Contact us here at PR Lettings & Management to learn about our property management services in Preston, Leyland and Chorley.